Free Assessment

 Allergy drops vs. SLIT tablets

 Both allergy drops and SLIT tablets are forms of sublingual immunotherapy — but they differ in flexibility, customization, and allergen coverage.
 There are currently four FDA-approved SLIT tablets: Grastek (timothy grass), Ragwitek (ragweed), Odactra (dust mite), and Palforzia (peanut, oral).
-Allergy drops, by contrast, are custom-compounded to address your full allergen profile in a single formulation.
+Allergy drops are custom-compounded to address your full allergen profile in a single formulation.

 Allergy Drops SLIT Tablets